elenaferr0/tsp-optimization/report/sections/exact.typ

 = Exact approach
 With regard to the exact approach, two compact formulations were implemented:
 - the one proposed by @GG:both @gavish-graves-1978, which uses a network flow-based approach to eliminate subtours #footnote[In the context of the TSP, a subtour is a closed route that visits a subset of the cities but not all of them, forming a disconnected cycle within the graph.
 Such cycles must be eliminated to find the optimal complete tour.]\;
-- the one introduced by @MTZ:both @miller-tucker-zemlin-1960, which uses additional variables representing the order or position of each city in the tour; the elimination is achieved by ensuring that these variables maintain a sequential order, thus preventing subtours.
+- the one introduced by @MTZ:both @miller-tucker-zemlin-1960, which uses additional variables representing the order or position of each city in the tour; the subtour elimination is achieved by ensuring that these variables maintain a sequential order.

 The problems built according to these two formulations are then fed to the IBM CPLEX 22.11 solver through its C++ API.